Intuitio-OU/VehicleCategorizer/README.md

 keep out of convenience of knowledge)

-- BeatifulSoup from bs4 library which is a fast and flexible parser for being able to access data from html and xml documents
+- BeatifulSoup from bs4 library which is a fast and flexible parser for being able to access data from html and xml documents (this is probably what's going to be doing most of the heav lifting)
 - url open from urllib2/urllib to form client page
 - html library from lxml allows python to access webpage (possibly won't use since BeautifulSoup and urlib may fulfill all necessary puposes)
 - requests to extract text from webpages